 (a) IF HIGHEST AND LOWEST.
 Can you tell me why your earnings have varied - through change of job, overtime or anything else?
 WRITE IN ANSWER AND CODE MAIN REASON

-"bonus on sales"

 CODE ONE ONLY

-change in job
+change of job

 rise in pay

 overtime

 short working wk

-other bonus on sales
+other \\\\\